 The Covid Additional Relief Fund set out to change that.
 However, it’s no secret that its, rollout was archaic, to say the least.
 Most of those that were entitled, weren’t even aware of it.
 It was offered on a discretionary basis at a council level, making the fund more of a postcode lottery than anything.
 Its deadline is also incredibly tight, making it imperative for a successful appeal, that evidence is presented promptly, and to a professional standard.

-It’s obvious that business rates need a real shift in focus, in order to work for everyone.
+Business rates need a real shift in focus, to work for everyone.
 But whether they’ll get it soon remains to be known.